It is important to have the right look on the ballroom floor. Photo by Jay Kuntz.

 • Perfume is advisable.

 • So, what can I do?
 Start with the basics — a shower, deodorant, and clean clothes.
 Ask your partner and teachers for their honest opinion.
-In between rounds, if possible, take off your jacket or dress and air it out.
-Some people use baby wipes for a quick clean up on their skin or the inside of their garments.
-You can also spray the inside of the jacket or dress with rubbing alcohol, Febreze, and even vodka – but fabric test these items first; you don’t want the garment to discolor.
-Bring an extra shirt and extra socks to the competition or rinse them out at night.
-Experiment with scents that compliment your body and personality.
+Between rounds, if possible, take off your jacket or dress and let it air out.
+Some people use baby wipes for a quick clean-up on their skin or the inside of their garments.
+You can also spray the inside of the jacket or dress with rubbing alcohol, Febreze, or even vodka – but test the fabric first with these items; you don’t want the garment to discolor.
+Bring an extra shirt and extra socks to the competition, or rinse them out at night.
+Experiment with scents that complement your body and personality.

 For more tips on grooming and dressing well, see the article “Ballroom Gentlemen – The Put Together Man on the Ballroom Floor.”
 For more ideas about dresses, check out the many articles in American Dancer’s Style Section.
 See you on the competition floor…and looking good!!!